maniospas/pygrank/docs/advanced/autotuning.md

                                      measure=pg.NDCG).tune(personalization)
 ```

-An exhaustive list of ready-to-use tuners can be found [here](../generated/tuners.md).
-After initialization with the appropriate
-parameters, these can be used interchangeably in the above example.

-## Tuning speedup

 Graph convolutions are the most computationally-intensive operations
 node ranking algorithms employ, as their running time scales linearly with the